Learning how to compose music later in life

 Anne's home music recording set up with laptop, keyboard, monitor, computer mouse, headphones, midi cc controller, studio speakers, and various electronic equipment on a desk.

-I’m still getting to grips with the equipment side of things — but here’s the gear and software I’m using to learn and create my first compositions.
+I’m still getting to grips with the technical side of composing, but here’s the gear and software I’m using to learn, experiment, and create my first orchestral and cinematic pieces.